sojichld/Echinoderm_Regeneration/README.md

 - - De novo ABySS assemblage, Exonerate Alignment Scripts and Results
 ### Genome Assembly Result Conversion (GTF Convert)
 -- Series of scripts that converters outputs from different programs (BLAST, exonerate, and CD-HIT) to GTF format.
+### Annotation
+-- Acquisition of Gene Annotations and Alignment against cannonical sequences in model organisms and other Echinoderms.

 ____